hotgluexyz/target-snowflake/README.md

 * The `encryption` option is optional and used for client side encryption.
 * If you want client side encryption enabled you need to define the same master key in the target `config.json`.
 * Instead of `credentials` you can also use [storage_integration](https://docs.snowflake.com/en/sql-reference/sql/create-storage-integration.html)
-* **Auto Stage Creation**: The target connector can automatically create stages if they don't exist.
-This works for both internal stages (`CREATE STAGE schema.stage_name`) and external stages with S3.
-This feature is enabled by default but can be disabled by setting `disable_auto_stage_creation: true` in your config.json.

 Further details below in the Configuration settings section.